boonemiller/CudaRayTracer/README.md

 the same parts of the bvh tree.
 So possibly the scene objects would already be in the cache.

 Find something for the CPU to do- right now all of the work is being done on the GPU.
 This results on the CPU just waiting there until the GPU finishes.
-I tried doing Ray sorting on the CPU while the GPU is doing phong shading, but the GPU returned faster than the cpu could finish sorting, resulting is slower overall execution.
+I tried doing Ray sorting on the CPU while the GPU is doing phong shading, but the GPU returned faster than the CPU could finish sorting, resulting is slower overall execution.

+Re-implement Area Lights- I implemented soft shadows using area lights on the CPU, but haven't extended it to my GPU implementation yet.